 Can I get a Short-term Study Visa on arrival in the UK?

 If you are a visa national (that is, you need a visa to travel to the UK) then you must apply in advance from outside of the UK.

-If you are non-visa national (such as USA, Japan, South Korea, Australia, Canada, Malaysia, Taiwan, Hong Kong, Macau), you can either:
+If you are a non-visa national (citizens of the USA, Japan, South Korea, Australia, Canada, Malaysia, Taiwan, Hong Kong, and Macau are non-visa nationals), you can either:

 - apply for a Short-term Study Visa for six months from your home country before you arrive in the UK; or